onebeyond/confabulous/README.md

 ```

 ## Loaders
 Loaders are used to load config.
 Out of the box you can load config from command line parameters, environment variables, files, and web servers.
-There's also an [etcd-loader](https://github.com/guidesmiths/confabulous-etcd-loader) and a [vault-loader](https://github.com/guidesmiths/confabulous-vault-loader)
+There's also an [etcd-loader](https://github.com/guidesmiths/confabulous-etcd-loader), a [vault-loader](https://github.com/guidesmiths/confabulous-vault-loader) and a [postgres-loader](https://github.com/guidesmiths/confabulous-postgres-loader)

 ### args
 Loads config from command line arguments